shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * *Robotics in practice.
 The Need for an Embodied AI and Reproducible Research Approach.
 Koans Flash Presentation *
 * Lecturer: Fabio Bonsignorio
 * Guest lecture by Ezio Andreta:
-  * Foresight Project Coordinator, CNR Italy, Retired Director EU Commission
+  * Foresight Project Coordinator, CNR Italy, Retired Director EU Commission, Brussels, Belgium
   * *"From complexity to AI"*